estebanmunchjones2019/react-hooks-article/readme.md

 The solution to manage a global `count` state is really good, but what if we could have a custom hook that can be used to manage any kind of state, not only `counter` state, that uses a Redux-like approach?

-The Redux approach is explained in [this documentation](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow), with great explanations of what `actions` and `reducers`are.
+The Redux approach is explained in detail on [this documentation](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow).

+There are two main concepts in Redux land: `actions` and `reducers`.

 Actions are objects with a `type` and a `payload`, that are dispatched (or fired) when certain things happen in the app (e.g add button clicked to add `Buy Milk` text to a list item) :